 You can use just about any vacuum bag that will fit inside the chamber.
 This pack of 500 bags below is a nice size and price per bag.
 You don’t have to worry about the bags having the ridges inside like with external vacuum sealers.
 Mylar bags are not recommended.

-If you need to seal a couple hundred bags, then this model can perform.
+If you need to seal a hundred bags, then this model can perform.
 It also double seals.
 Just like external vacuum sealers, you’ll need to make sure there’s no liquid in the sealing area of the bag.
 Like most chamber vacuums, there are plates you can stack to lift the bag up to get help make sure you get a good seal.

 You want to avoid wrinkles in the bag when you’re sealing.
 That’s one of the most common causes of bad seals.
 It’s also a good idea to inspect the bags for leaks before sealing.
 Obviously, they’re going to be noticeable with liquids, but you’ll have to pay attention to dry foods and make sure they aren’t losing vacuum.